Expertise: Jewish thought, intellectual history, political thought, legal history

 Expertise: Israeli history, gender, Orthodox Jews, politics of popular culture, television and film, nationalism, politics

 Keren Goodblatt has been with the Center for over 12 years.
-Before coming to Brandeis she was the student life coordinator at Hebrew College in Newton, MA.
+Before coming to Brandeis,she was the student life coordinator at Hebrew College in Newton, Massachusetts.
 Keren was born in Israel and grew up in California.
 She has a BA in French from UCLA, and studied romance philology, semiotics and sociolinguistics at the University of Bologna, Italy.
 Keren speaks Italian, French, Hebrew and Welsh.